lynx-json/specification/specifications/properties/hints/table.md

 ## Meaning

-A `table` hint describes a value that is a container of independent values that are comparable to each other in some way.
+A `table` hint describes a `list` of values that are comparable to each other in some way.

 ## Related Hints